tobiasmcvey/entur-realtime-aws/README.md

 We will establish subscriptions for each data-type using a separate endpoint for each data-type.
 Then we will convert it into a simpler format, JSON, to prepare it for analysis and ingestion into other streaming and database types such as Kinesis, Elasticsearch or any other service of choice.

+API Gateway expects JSON so we **need** a mapping template to turn the XML into a JSON object.

 Hopefully this will help you create similar loosely coupled microservices in [Amazon Web Services](https://aws.amazon.com/) and other cloud-based platforms like [Google Cloud](https://cloud.google.com/) and [Microsoft Azure](https://azure.microsoft.com/).

 Enjoy!